Deputy Mayor István Puskás Presents Debrecen’s 2026 Draft Budget for Culture

 He recalled that the Debrecen Cultural Forum programme was launched last year, will continue this year, and may in future support the activities of the city’s cultural stakeholders through workshop-style professional sessions.

-Speaking about this year’s cultural developments, István Puskás said that the Popular Music Cultural Community Centre will certainly reach the public procurement phase this year and, according to plans, may open at the end of 2027 or at the beginning of 2028.
+Speaking about this year’s cultural developments, István Puskás said that the Contemporary Music Cultural Community Centre will reach the public procurement phase this year and, according to plans, may open at the end of 2027 or at the beginning of 2028.
 In addition, the great halls of the MODEM Centre for Modern and Contemporary Arts and the Apolló Cinema are expected to be refurbished this year, and the first phase of the renovation of the Kölcsey Centre and the headquarters of the Hajdú Dance Ensemble will be completed.

 CULTURAL DEVELOPMENT PROJECTS:

-Refurbishment of MODEM Centre for Modern and Contemporary Arts (ROHU)
+- Refurbishment of MODEM Centre for Modern and Contemporary Arts (ROHU)

-Refurbishment of the Kölcsey Centre – Phase I
+- Refurbishment of the Kölcsey Centre – Phase I

-Refurbishment of the large auditorium of the Apolló Cinema
+- Refurbishment of the large auditorium of the Apolló Cinema

-Design competition for Víg Cinema, Bartók Hall
+- Design competition for Víg Cinema, Bartók Hall

-Renovation of the headquarters of the Hajdú Dance Ensemble – Phase I
+- Renovation of the headquarters of the Hajdú Dance Ensemble – Phase I

 BUDGETS FOR CULTURAL INSTITUTIONS: